JustLeader69420/mmx-marlin-custom/README.md

    - Remove reset.txt file from sdcard when screen calibrated
    - Icon actually doesn't seem to be saved to machine, add to updating function?
  - Add reset settings button somewhere
+ - Add GCODE to manipulate all the settings currently only available on the touchscreen?

 # Original README.md